Never Confuse Vanity Publishing With Self-Publishing

 It is worth remembering that self-publishing is not new at all.
 Mark Twain self-published.

-Importantly, for Indie authors, you retain all the rights to your book, and you are paid directly and usually monthly for your book sales by the retailers you choose to use.
+Importantly, for Indie authors, you retain all the rights to your books and the retailers you choose to use pay you directly and usually monthly for your book sales.

 Despite this fact, many authors are still lured to seemingly attractive offers made by vanity companies to do everything for them.